esbuild/community-plugins/README.md

 * [esbuild-plugin-glslx](https://github.com/evanw/esbuild-plugin-glslx): A plugin that supports [`*.glslx` files](http://evanw.github.io/glslx/) including type checking of GLSL code.
 * [esbuild-plugin-less](https://github.com/iam-medvedev/esbuild-plugin-less): A plugin to transform LESS files to CSS files.
 * [esbuild-plugin-postcss](https://github.com/deanc/esbuild-plugin-postcss): A plugin to use postcss.
+* [esbuild-plugin-postcss2](https://github.com/martonlederer/esbuild-plugin-postcss2): A plugin to use preprocessors and CSS modules with postcss.
 * [esbuild-plugin-sass](https://github.com/koluch/esbuild-plugin-sass/): A plugin to transform SASS files to CSS files
 * [esbuild-plugin-svgr](https://github.com/kazijawad/esbuild-plugin-svgr): A plugin to import `*.svg` files as React components.
 * [esbuild-sass-plugin](https://github.com/glromeo/esbuild-sass-plugin/): Yet another SASS to CSS but with support for [lit-element's styles](https://lit-element.polymer-project.org/guide/styles)